gadam/python-homeowrk/README.md

 ---

 ### PyRamen - Profit and Loss Calculation and Reporting
-Python script that analyzes analyze how well the Ichiban Ramen business did on a per-product basis in order to better understand which products are doing well, which are doing poorly, and, ultimately, which products may need to be removed or changed
+Python script that analyses how well the Ichiban Ramen business did on a per-product basis in order to better understand which products are doing well, which are doing poorly, and, ultimately, which products may need to be removed or changed

 ---